Soufiane-Boukhar/cnmh-managment-project/Branche technique/Prototypes/prototype-project/README.md

 # Project Name

 ## Overview
-This Laravel project manages tasks and projects with features such as import/export using Maatwebsite Excel, UI built with Laravel UI and AdminLTE, user permissions with Spatie Laravel Permission, and functionality for search, pagination, and filtering.
+Create web application built with Laravel to manage projects and tasks.
+It also uses the Maatwebsite Excel package to export and import data.
+Built with Laravel UI authentification and AdminLTE, user permissions with Spatie Laravel Permission, and functionality for search, pagination, and filtering.

 ## Prerequisites
 - PHP 8.2